- Founder of The Wahl Group

 On stage, Erik's keynote experience creates a dynamic multidimensional metaphor for how to systematically embrace innovation and risk.
 His message: disruption is the new normal and businesses must embrace creativity in a wholesale fashion, or risk being left behind.
 Erik's presentation inspires organizations to be increasingly agile and outlines how to use disruption as a competitive advantage.
 Some companies will be disrupted others will choose to be the disruptor.
 Choose wisely.

-In the meantime, inspired by street art, he became an acclaimed graffiti artist—though he has since stopped selling his works for personal gain, and instead uses his art to raise money for charities.
-His keynote is where his passion for business growth and art dovetail.
+In the meantime, inspired by street art, he became an acclaimed graffiti artist--though he has since stopped selling his works for personal gain, and instead uses his art to raise money for charities.
+His keynote is where his passion for business growth and art converge into a fascinating performance.

 Erik's list of clients includes AT&T, Disney, London School of Business, Microsoft, FedEx, Exxon Mobil, Ernst & Young, and XPrize.